-Recent iterations of Windows, Windows 7 and Windows 8, support ISO image files out of the box.
-While Windows 7 lets you burn ISO file without third-party tools, Windows 8 natively supports ISO burning and mounting.
+Recent iterations of Windows, Windows 7, Windows 8 and Windows 10 support ISO image files out of the box.
+While Windows 7 lets you burn ISO file without third-party tools, Windows 10 & 8 natively support ISO burning and mounting.
 Majority of Windows users may not need advanced ISO handling features but users who would like to have a powerful image file handling software should check out ImgBurn.

 ImgBurn is a free software to create, burn, and verify image files.
 Unlike other image burning software, ImgBurn supports a wide rage image file formats including ISO, IMG, NRG, BIN, CUE, CCD, CDI, DVD, DI, and PDI.